fireofearth/carla-collect/README.md

 **Step 2**.
 Install the Python environment and Python dependencies.

 **Step 2.1**.
-Either use [Anaconda](https://www.anaconda.com/products/individual), or [Python venv](https://docs.python.org/3.6/library/venv.html) to install a virtual environment for Python.
+Either use [Anaconda](https://www.anaconda.com/products/individual), or [Python venv](https://docs.python.org/3.6/library/venv.html) to install a virtual environment for Python 3.7 or 3.8.
 You can find a guide to using Anaconda [here](https://docs.anaconda.com/anaconda/user-guide/getting-started/).

 If you choose to install Anaconda, then after do:

 ```
-conda create -n trajectron python=3.6
+conda create -n trajectron python=3.7
 conda activate trajectron
 ```